SafetyGraphics/SafetyGraphics.github.io/about.md

 # About Us

+The safetyGrapics project is maintained by the ASA Biopharm/DIA Safety Working Group’s Interactive Safety Graphics Taskforce, which includes stakeholders from across the pharmaceutical industry, including the FDA.
+All work is free and open source with an MIT License.

 ## Motivation

 Clinical trial research is highly regulated and notoriously slow moving.
 As a result, modern data analysis tools and techniques that have become commonplace in other industries have struggled to achieve broad or consistent adoption.
 Our group seeks to allow clinical trial researchers to interact with their data using tools that are free, reproducible, customizable, and easy to use.
 Our tools typically combine JavaScript-based interactive graphics with a flexible R data pipeline built for existing clinical data standards.
 This flexible technical framework, combined with an open source development workflow in GitHub, may provide a useful road map for creating similar tools in other change-resistant environments.